mochi/mochikit/doc/rst/MochiKit/Base.rst

             ->  ``[fn(p[0], q[0], ..), fn(p[1], q[1], ...), ...]``

-    If ``fn`` is ``null``, and more than one sequence is given as arguments, then the ``Array`` function is used, making it equivalent to :mochiref:`MochiKit.Iter.zip`.
+    If ``fn`` is ``null``, and more than one sequence is given as arguments, then the ``Array`` function is used.

         :mochiref:`map(null, p, q, ...)`
             -> :mochiref:`MochiKit.Iter.zip(p, q, ...)`
             -> ``[[p0, q0, ...], [p1, q1, ...], ...];``

+    Since this is a common idiom, :mochiref:`zip(p, q, ...)` is actually a shortcut for this.

     *Availability*:
         Available in MochiKit 1.3.1+

 :mochidef:`mean(lst[, ...])`: